maximilianmbeck/ml-starter/README.md

 ### Lots of Timers

 The training loop is pretty well optimized, but sometimes you can do stupid things when implementing a task that impact your performance.
 This adds a lot of timers which make it easy to spot likely training slowdowns, or you can run the full profiler if you want a more detailed breakdown.

+### Compiled models

+By default, models are run using `torch.compile`.
+To disable this behavior and use eager mode execution, set `TORCH_COMPILE=0`.
+If you try to launch a Slurm job with this flag set, it will show a warning.